STAT545-UBC/STAT545-UBC-original-website/cm001_course-intro-sw-install-account-signup.md

 <http://rpubs.com>

 This is a free hosting service provided by RStudio.
 It is the fastest way to get a report up on the web, based on an R script or an R Markdown file.
-We may use this a little before we move on to other techniques.
-Best to go ahead and register for a free account.
+But I think its days are numbered.
+Still, we may use this a little before we move on to other techniques.
+Registering for a free account is a "nice to do", not a "must do".